ronakupadhyaya/SQL/day2/normalize/README.md

     - the name of the Pokemon
     - a picture of the Pokemon (you only need to store the URL for an image)
-    - types: each Pokemon can have one or more types.
-Each type is a string.
+    - type: each Pokemon has a type

 1. **Creating auctions**